Energy Guidebooks & Other Publications

 This guidebook, developed by Sustainable Jersey and sponsored by the New Jersey Board of Public Utilities, explains the process from beginning to end in straight forward and easy-to-understand language.
 Case studies of successfully implemented ESIPs are included and an exhaustive list of resources are also provided to guide local government units successfully through the ESIP process.

-The New Jersey Community-Scale Energy Usage Data Project is an ongoing initiative to collect and publicly share aggregated community energy usage data for every municipality within all seven New Jersey investor-owned utility (IOU) territories starting from 2015.
-This data is intended to help municipalities, green teams, and the general public understand their community’s energy usage and calculate greenhouse gas emissions – as well as reduce the number of individual requests for data to the utilities.
-Sustainable Jersey (SJ) is also using the data to research energy use in New Jersey, such as comparing energy use (and GHG emissions) of municipalities to each other and energy use over time.
+Sustainable Jersey’s “Utility Energy Data by Municipality" Project is an initiative to collect and publicly share aggregated community-scale energy usage data for every municipality in the state starting from 2015.
+This data is intended to help municipalities, green teams, and the general public understand their community’s energy usage and calculate greenhouse gas emissions – as well as to reduce the number of individual requests to the utilities for data.
+Sustainable Jersey is also using the data to research energy use and GHG emissions in New Jersey, such as comparing municipalities to each other and over time.

-The NJ Community Energy Usage Data 2015 document has information about the project, a link to the data files, and further information about the data.
+The Utility Energy Data by Municipality Overview document has information about the project, links to the data files, and further information about the data.
 The document and data will be updated on an ongoing basis.